rocky-linux/documentation/docs/books/lxd_server/03-lxdinit.md

 Again:
 ```

-This trust password is how you will connect to the snapshot server or back from the snapshot server, so set this with something that makes sense in your environment.
+This trust password is how you will connect to the snapshot server or back from the snapshot server.
+Set this with something that makes sense in your environment.
 Save this entry to a secure location, such as a password manager.

 ```
 Would you like stale cached images to be updated automatically? (yes/no) [default=yes] Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]:
 ```

-## Setting Up User Privileges
+## Setting up user privileges

-Before we continue on, we need to create our "lxdadmin" user and make sure that it has the privileges it needs.
-We need the "lxdadmin" user to be able to _sudo_ to root and we need it to be a member of the lxd group.
-To add the user and make sure it is a member of both groups do:
+Before you continue on, you need to create your "lxdadmin" user and ensure that it has the privileges it needs.
+You need the "lxdadmin" user to be able to `sudo` to root and you need it to be a member of the lxd group.
+To add the user and ensure it is a member of both groups do:

 ```
 useradd -G wheel,lxd lxdadmin
 ```

-Then set the password:
+Set the password:

 ```
 passwd lxdadmin